m-conti/px-drawer/README.md

 ### Basic Example

-Here is a basic example of how to use Pixel-Drawer to create a simple drawing application:
+Here is a basic example of how to use px-drawer to create a simple drawing application:

 ```html
 <!doctype html>